mcgivrer/demogame/src/docs/behaviors_and_lua_scripts.md

 where:

 - `[XXXXXXXX]` will describe the goal of the script,
 - `[phase]` is one of the "create", "update", "render", "input" or "dispose" phase keyword, corresponding to one of the gameloop or `GameObject` lifecycle phases.
+Today, only the "update" is implemented and usable.